The 5 women in this second part bring us to people born in the 20th century. The 3-part series covers a small…

 Nina O. Virchenko was only 17 when she was arrested for distributing leaflets about Ukrainian independence at the University of Kyiv in 1948.
 She spent 6 years as a political prisoner in a gulag, doing forced logging and rock quarrying.
 She became a mathematics professor, and outspoken advocate for the release of political prisoners and their welfare.
 In February 2022, her grandson told a newspaper that she was not going to leave Kyiv.

-Nina O. Virchenko was born in 1930 in Zavadivka, a village south-west of Lviv in Ukraine, when western Ukraine was part of Poland.
+Nina O. Virchenko was born in 1930 in Zavadivka, a village in central Ukraine.
 In 1937, the family moved to Chervon, a town south-west of Kyiv.
 Nina’s mother was a midwife, and her father had been an officer in the Ukrainian People’s Army, the forces of the Ukrainian People’s Republic (1917-1921).

 By the time Virchenko was a teenager, she knew what she wanted to be.
 She gave herself a pseudoynm: Ужма (UZHMA), an acronym for Ukrainian Woman Mathematician Astronomer.
 In 1947, when she was 16, she and her father traveled to Moscow for her to take the entrance exams at Moscow University.
 She passed, but her parents didn’t want her studying so far from home so young.
 So her father used her test results to get her admitted to the University of Kyiv.